gomorpheus/morpheus-apidoc/source/includes/_wiki.md

 > The above command returns JSON structured like getting a single wiki page:

-This endpoint updates a wiki page for a particular app.
+This endpoint updates the wiki page for an app.
 The page will be created if it does not yet exist.

 ### HTTP Request